AndiKod/sherpa/docs/readme.md

 # sh:erpa Docs & more

-This section could grow into how-to and ressources pages, about practical and simple aspects like basic shell commands, adding rss key to Github, Unix friends like grep/awk/sed, writing to/from files ...
+This section will grow into how-to and ressources pages, about practical and simple aspects like basic shell commands, adding rss key to Github, linl a local folder to a git remote, Unix friends like grep/awk/sed, writing to/from files ...

 For each topic, just quick practical examples plus ...man pages, articles, videos, or other ressources to dive deeper, all straight into the terminal or one click away.